-- v 9-they set aside-"you reject the commandment of God" - v 13-"Nullifying the authority of the Word of God by your tradition which you have passed down; and you practice many traditions such as this."
+- v 9, they set aside: "...'Full well do you reject the commandment of God... - v 13: "Nullifying the authority of the Word of God by your tradition, which you have passed down; and you practice many traditions such as this."

-Those are pretty strong words-aren't they?
-There are some people today who are following Judaism.
-They are rejecting Jesus Christ.
-They are rejecting the New Testament as pagan.
+Those are pretty strong words!
+There are some people today who are following Judaism:

+- rejecting Jesus Christ - rejecting the New Testament as pagan

-Carl Franklin is bringing us a detailed study on that.
-The first thing I'm going to do is bring a sermon on the preservation and the canonization of the New Testament-very important!
-There is an active move to do away with Christ, any form of it; every church, everywhere-regardless of whether they are Sunday or Sabbath-keepers-that name, the name of Christ.
-We need to be fully aware that is the program that is going on.
+There is an active mood to do away with Christ-in any form-in every church, everywhere, regardless if they are Sunday or Sabbath-keepers that name the name of Christ.
+We need to be fully aware that that is the program that's going on.

-They have eliminated Christ from the government, from radio, television, schools, public affairs, and they're going to eliminate Him from the churches.
-If you don't believe that, watch that 50th anniversary for the U.N.-the interfaith service from San Francisco.
-Brethren, this is exactly what's happening in the world today: They are setting aside, rejecting and making the Word of God 'of none effect' in those people's lives.
+- they have eliminated Christ from the government - they have eliminated Christ from radio, television, schools, public affairs - they're going to eliminate Him from the churches

+If you don't believe that, watch the 50th anniversary {1998} for the U.N., the inner-faith service from San Francisco.
+Brethren, this is exactly what's happening in the world today.
+They are setting aside, rejecting and making the Word of God of none affect in those people's lives.

-The keeping of the commandments of God is required and is a reflection of our love toward God!
-Let's see that summarized in:
+The keeping of the commandments of God is required and is a reflection of our love to God!
+Let's see that summarized:

 John 14:23: "Jesus answered and said to him, 'If anyone loves Me, he will keep My Word; and My Father will love him, and We will come to him and make Our abode with him.
 The one who does not love Me does not keep My words...
 [That's strong!
-These two verses contrast one with the other!] ...and the Word that you hear is not Mine, but the Father's, Who sent Me" (vs 23-24).
+These two verses contrast one with the other.] ...and the word that you hear is not Mine, but the Father's, Who sent Me" (vs 23-24).
 Again, I call to your remembrance Deut.
-18:18-20.
-Very important!
+18:18-20-very important!

-This tells you you can do this concerning any commandment.
-If you keep Sunday, you have set aside the commandment of God, you have rejected the Word of God, and though you profess you love God, you don't love God!
+This tells you that you can do this concerning any commandment.
+If you keep Sunday, you have set aside the commandment of God; you have rejected the Word of God, and though you profess you love God, you don't love God!
 It's an impossibility!
 Do you comprehend that?
-They may feel good!
-They may behave decently!
-But always remember, good behavior can also come from the tree of the knowledge of good and evil.
+They may feel good, they may behave decently, but, always remember, good behavior can also come from the Tree of the Knowledge of Good and Evil.

-All 'goodness' of men is NOT Godliness from God!
+• All goodness of men is not Godliness from God!

-That is profound to understand.
+That is profound to understand!

-• All righteousness of men is NOT the righteousness of God!
+• All righteousness of men is not the righteousness of God!

-That also is profound to understand.
-These two verses (John 14:23-24) encapsulate the whole thing-don't they?
+That is also profound to understand.
+These two verses encapsulate the whole thing.

 Let's see this again concerning Peter.
 What was God inspiring Peter to understand?
-He was inspiring Peter to set aside the unlawful laws of Jews!
+He was inspiring Peter to set aside the unlawful laws of the Jews.

 Acts 10:28: "And he said to them, 'You know that it is unlawful for a man who is a Jew to associate with or come near to anyone of another race.
-But God has shown me..."
+But God has shown me...""

 - By what?

-- How did He show him?
-By Divine revelation!
+- What did He show Paul by Divine revelation?

-- Did Peter not have a vision?
+- Did he not have a vision?
 Yes, he did!

-- Divine revelation is pretty profound-isn't it?
+Divine revelation is pretty profound; that's direct from God!

-- That's direct from God-isn't it!
-Yes!

-- Can there be any greater instruction?
+• Can there be any greater instruction?
 No!

-"...'that no man should be called common or unclean" (v 28)-big time understanding necessary here.
+"...that no man should be called common or unclean" (v 28).
+Big time understanding necessary!
+In the Jews' view:

+- How is a man common?

-In a Jew's view, how is a man common? unclean?
-Do you know?
-When I tell you this, you're going to understand why Paul's writing in Rom.
-2 about the uncircumcision that keep the righteousness of the law shall judge the circumcision who break the law.
+- How is a man unclean?

+- Do you know?

+When I tell you, you're going to understand why Paul's writing in Rom.
+2, about the uncircumcision that keep the righteousness of the Law shall judge the circumcision who break the Law.
 How do they break their law?
 By boasting in tradition and breaking the commandments of God!